 Sharese King, PhD

-I am a Provost's Postdoctoral Fellow at The University of Chicago where I also completed the Provost's Postdoctoral Fellowship.
+I am a Neubauer Family Assistant Professor at The University of Chicago where I also completed the Provost's Postdoctoral Fellowship.
 I received my Doctoral and Masters degrees in Linguistics from Stanford University.
 While there, I studied language variation across African Americans' speech in my dissertation, Exploring Social and Linguistic Diversity Across African Americans from Rochester, New York.
 Thus far, I have conducted fieldwork in Bakersfield, California, Rochester, New York, and Chicago, Illinois.
 For more information on the latter, check out the Chicagoland Language Project here.

 My research focuses on the facets and implications of identity construction for African Americans.
 I have a three-pronged approach to studying how African Americans’ speech is packaged, construed, racialized, and evaluated.
 My research goals include 1) employing ethnographic methods to study the social and linguistic diversity across racialized speakers, 2) using experimental methods to explore how listeners perceive African Americans’ linguistic behavior, and 3) studying the social and political consequences of using racialized language patterns.